 The best way to find out if you are a candidate for dental implants is to schedule a consultation with your dentist, who will perform a thorough examination of your mouth.
 Even if you have some oral health issues that make your case a bit on the complex side, you may still be able to enjoy of the benefits that dental implants have to offer.
 Most adults qualify for them, either right away or after some preparatory treatment.

 Dental implants are a versatile tooth replacement option.
 They’re able to replace one tooth, a few teeth, or an entire arch of teeth.

 If you are missing just one tooth, your dentist will likely recommend that you get a single dental implant.
 A custom crown will go on top of the implant post to complete your smile.
 This type of tooth replacement is better than a traditional bridge in numerous ways.
 For example, a traditional bridge requires that the teeth adjacent to the gap (the abutment teeth) be significantly modified to fit beneath their crowns.
 Because an implant is self-supporting, it will probably allow all of your natural teeth to remain intact.
 Implants also last longer than traditional bridges.

-If you are missing a few teeth in a row, an implant-supported bridge might be right for you.
+If you are missing a few teeth in a row, an implant bridge might be right for you.
 This type of restoration is supported by an implant on each end, each of which has a crown on top.
 An artificial tooth or two is suspended between the crowns to effectively “bridge” the gap.

-For individuals who have suffered extensive tooth loss, an implant-supported denture could be the ideal solution.
+For individuals who have suffered extensive tooth loss, an implant denture could be the ideal solution.
 These restorations are supported by just a few implants (2 – 6, depending on circumstances) inserted at strategic locations throughout the mouth.
 Implant dentures are much more secure and comfortable than their traditional counterparts.